Rummy Nose Tetra (Hemigrammus rhodostomus)

 The female Rummynose will swim over to a leaf, rollover, and let the male fertilise the eggs.

 She will release a few large eggs.
-Once this has happened, make sure you separate the adults from the eggs so that they will not be eaten.
+Once this has happened, make sure you separate the adults from the eggs not to be eaten.

 The babies will hatch after 24 hours but will not start swimming around for roughly six days.